Kirchoffs/kvdb-go/README.md

 ```

 ### Data
-For this DB, key cannot be empty, value can be empty.
+For this DB, key cannot be empty, value can be empty (intuitive way).

 ## Golang Notes
 ### RWMutex